A Wedding Ceremony Planning Framework to help you create your perfect ceremony.

 Stage 2: Plan

-This is where you start thinking about a budget, a guest list and thinking about details such as a location, ceremony only or ceremony with reception.
+This is where you start thinking about things like a budget, a guest list and thinking about details such as a location, ceremony only or ceremony with reception.

 You can use our friend, the Internet (aka Google and Pinterest), like Letty and Marc did (above photo) as well as friends who were recently married.
 Wedding sites such as the Knot, Wedding Wire & Style Me Pretty are just three of the many internet resources for couples (you can google those too).
 They have checklists, lists of vendors and the capacity for you to create your own wedding website where your guests can go for details.
 AND…we all know that person whose wedding you attended last month or last year.
 I bet they would love to share their experiences and maybe even their Pinterest page with you.
 They know the things you definitely want to do and totally want to avoid.
 I mean, isn’t that what friends are for?